fberzollaibm/ibmcloud-vpc-gen2-tmos-1-nic-standalone/README.md

 2. Ensure the following resources exist in your VPC Gen 2 environment
     - a VPC with 1 subnet
     - an SSH key, to ssh into your BIG-IP instance after deployment.
-    - The custom image you wish to deploy is present in your account.

 ## Configuring your deployment values